-2. You’ll Greatly Reduce Your Chances Of Getting Type 2 Diabetes
+2. You’ll Greatly Reduce Your Chances of Developing Type 2 Diabetes

-In America alone, approximately 40 percent of people are pre-diabetic.
+In America alone, approximately 40% of the population is pre-diabetic.
 This translates to millions of people.
-Multiple studies have shown that red and processed meat (also recently linked to cancer by the WHO), as well as animal protein in general, increase the risk of type 2 diabetes.
+Multiple studies have shown that red and processed meats (also recently linked to cancer by the WHO), as well as animal protein in general, increase the risk of type 2 diabetes.
 In omnivore populations, the risk of diabetes is doubled compared with vegans.
-Another study found that eating meat once a week or more over a 17-year period increased the risk of diabetes by a startling 74 percent.
-A follow up study was conducted and found that increasing red meat intake by more than just half a serving per day was closely associated with an almost 50 percent increased risk in contracting diabetes over 4 years.
+Another study found that eating meat once a week or more over a 17-year period increased the risk of diabetes by a startling 74%.
+A follow up study was conducted and found that increasing red meat intake by more than just half a serving per day was closely associated with an almost 50% increased risk of contracting diabetes over four years.

 While underconsumption of protein is harmful to the body, overconsumption comes with risks as well.
 In the United States, the average omnivore gets more than 1.5 times the optimal amount of protein, and most of that protein is from animal sources.
-This is bad news, because excess protein is turned into waste or turned into fat.
-This stored animal protein contributes to weight gain, heart disease, diabetes, inflammation and cancer.
+This is bad news, because excess protein is often stored as fat.
+This stored animal protein contributes to weight gain, heart disease, diabetes, inflammation, and cancer.

 On the other hand, the protein contained in whole plant foods is connected to disease prevention.
-According to Michelle McMacken, MD, a board-certified internal medicine physician and an assistant professor of medicine at NYU School of Medicine:
+According to Michelle McMacken:

 Multiple studies have shown the difference between animal protein and plant protein.
-Another great example comes from Colin Campbell, professor Emeritus of Nutritional Biochemistry at Cornell University.
-His experiments on laboratory rats showed how it was entirely possible to switch the growth of cancer on and off by simply varying the amount of animal protein present in their diet.
-This was an enormous discovery with implications for the diets of millions of people.
-The fact that the results could be replicated made the conclusions scientifically irrefutable.
-It’s what’s known as the “China Study.”
+Another great example comes from Colin Campbell, a professor emeritus of nutritional biochemistry at Cornell University whose experiments on laboratory rats showed cancer cell growth can be turned on or off by simply varying the amount of animal protein included in their diet.
+This was an enormous discovery, with implications for the diets of millions of people, and his results, from what’s known as the “China Study,” have proven replicable.

 Below is a video of him discussing his experiments.

-Many people eat processed foods regularly, despite the fact that they are known to cause cancer.
+Many people eat processed foods regularly despite their being known to cause cancer.
 Eating meat specifically increases your chances of having elevated levels of inflammation in your body, which can lead to a number of short-term and long-term health consequences.

 Chronic inflammation has been linked to atherosclerosis, heart attacks, strokes, diabetes, and autoimmune diseases, among other problems.

 Plant-based diets, on the other hand, are naturally anti-inflammatory.
-This is because they offer lower inflammatory triggers (saturated fat, endotoxins, and other toxins released from bacteria found in animal foods).
+This is because they offer lower inflammatory triggers (versus the saturated fat, endotoxins, and other toxins released from bacteria found in animal foods).
 Multiple studies have shown that those who switch to a plant-based diet can dramatically lower their level of C-reactive protein (CRP), an indicator of inflammation in the body.